bascoe10/GatsbyBlog/src/blog_entries/2020-05-07-HTB-Obscurity/index.md

 7
 ```

-*if a file not found exeception occurs, create `tmp/SSH`*

-We can now decrypt of the has of `root`'s password
+With this hash for the root account, we can proceed to crack it and then use the result to login as root.
+(The hash is stored in pass.txt)

 ```
 john --wordlist=rockyou.txt pass.txt
 Using default input encoding: UTF-8
 Loaded 1 password hash (sha512crypt, crypt(3) $6$ [SHA512 128/128 AVX 2x])
 Cost 1 (iteration count) is 5000 for all loaded hashes